ethereum/solidity-website/src/posts/2021-04-21-decoding-from-memory-bug.md

 ---
 layout: post
 published: true
-title:  "Solidity ABI Decoder Bug For Multi-Dimensional Memory Arrays"
+title: 'Solidity ABI Decoder Bug For Multi-Dimensional Memory Arrays'
 date: 2021-04-21
 author: Solidity Team
 category: Security Alerts
 ---

 On April 5th, 2021, a bug in the Solidity ABI decoder v2 was reported by John Toman of the Certora development team.
 Certora's bug disclosure post